 Prior to the commencement of any works affecting the roof structure, a replacement roosting site should be created.
+This should comprise a bat box using the Kent Bat Box design which would be sited on a retained tree within the gardens of the property.
+This will secure continued provision of roosting habitat throughout the works period and a location where any bats identified during the works can be placed safely.

+Following the completion of works, an additional bat box, using the same Kent Bat Box design, should be placed on the external wall just beneath the apex of the gable end of the new workshop constructed to the south-west of the glasshouse.
+This would provide a roosting opportunity in an equivalent location to the roost to be removed i.e. a south-west facing gable end of the single-storey building.

-This should comprise a bat box using the Kent Bat Box design which would be sited on an elm tree which is located approximately 5m to the east of the current roost just in front of the house.
-This location has been identified through discussion between the Licenced Bat Worker and the Applicant and it is confirmed that this would represent a roost site in perpetuity.
-The installation of the box should be supervised by a Licenced Bat Worker to ensure that the aspect and height replicate the character of the existing roost as closely as possible.
-Provision of this feature would ensure continuity of roosting habitat.
+The installation of both boxes should be supervised by a Licenced Bat Worker to ensure that the aspect and height of the boxes are appropriate.
+Provision of this feature would ensure continuity of roosting habitat in both the short-term and the long-term.